Social Care Research Ethics Committee Social Care Institute for Excellence (SCIE) logo

 Integrated Research Application System (IRAS)

-Applications to the Social Care REC are made online via the IRAS website.
+Applications to the Social Care REC are made online via the Integrated Research Application System website.
 For those not familiar with IRAS there is an e-learning training module, help via the Help page and the technical helpdesk (see also Information on IRAS (10kb PDF file)).
 The IRAS Project Filter includes the option to apply to the Social Care REC, which should be chosen by those applying for ethical review by the Social Care REC to ensure that the correct forms are generated.

 Booking your application